tohyuting/tp/docs/DeveloperGuide.md

 #### How it is implemented

-The list macros feature is facilitated by the ListMacroCommand, whose job is to retrieve to list of macros and process it into a suitable format to be displayed to the user.
+The list macros feature is facilitated by the `ListMacroCommand`    , whose job is to retrieve to list of macros and process it into a suitable format to be displayed to the user.

 Given below is an example usage scenario

 The user decides to check what macros he/she has saved before.
 The user does this by executing the `listmacro` command.

-1. Parsing
+1. Parsing <br>

     Since there are no arguments needed for this command, the `ClinicParser` directly creates the `ListMacroCommand`.

-1. Execution
+1. Execution <br>

     `LogicManager` will then call `ListMacroCommand#execute` with the `Model` instance. `ListMacroCommand#execute` will retrieve the macro list from the `Model`.
     If the list is empty, an exception is thrown which results in a message displayed on the GUI notifying the user that there are no presently saved macros.
     Otherwise, the list of macros will be formatted into a readable format.

-1. Result display
+1. Result display <br>

     The success message which contains the formatted list will be passed in a `CommandResult` to the `LogicManager`, to be displayed on the GUI without overriding the existing lists for suppliers and warehouses.

 #### Why it is implemented this way